yashsab/food-order-system-java/README.md

 ### Installation

-1.Clone this repository to your local machine using the following command: git clone https://github.com/yashsab/food-order-system-java.git
+1. Clone this repository to your local machine using the following command: git clone https://github.com/yashsab/food-order-system-java.git

 2. Navigate to the project directory on your terminal or cmd (depends on your system): cd food-order-system-java.

 3. Compile the Java source files: javac javampr2.java

 4. Run the application:
    java javampr2

 5. You will be prompted to log in with a username and password:
 - Username: `yash`